Arithmetic geometry of toric varieties. Metrics, measures and heights: Semipositive and DSP metrics

-We now interpret the inverse image of an semipositive{} toric metric by an equivariant map whose image intersects the principal open subset in terms of direct and inverse images of concave functions.
+We now interpret the inverse image of a semipositive{} toric metric by an equivariant map whose image intersects the principal open subset in terms of direct and inverse images of concave functions.